 As a backup, I always take my smartphone with me and use it to take shots when a DSLR is too cumbersome.
 Moreover, a smartphone can be a great way to give yourself content for your social media pages such as Instagram and Twitter.

-Now we get to the good part – what to photograph in Thailand!
+Now we get to the good part – the best things to photograph in Thailand!
 I have by no means uncovered everything this country has to offer.
 I do feel that I have a sound understanding of the photographic opportunities it presents.
-The following are some interesting photo ideas you can attempt whilst travel through Thailand:

 One of the things I loved most about Thailand was the amazing temples.
 I am not an overly religious person, but I can appreciate the fantastic architecture and history of these buildings.
 The temples I saw in Thailand were simply out of this world.
 In the UK we have ornate churches – these buildings do not hold a candle to the gorgeous shrines on Thailand’s Buddhist temples.